zer0Kerbal/zer0Kerbal/README.md

 ### Copyrights and Trademarks

-- zer0Kerbal, zed'K, zedK, zer0Kerman, and zer0Kermin (along with varients and misspellings) are All Rights Reserved
+- zer0Kerbal, zed'K, zedK, 0K, zer0Kerman, and zer0Kermin (along with variants and misspellings) are All Rights Reserved

 ### WHY - Mission Statement